BradleyCanty/DIY-21700-Battery-System/README.md

 [COMPLETE THIS]

 ## Build Steps
-Things you should know before starting:
+### Things you should know before starting:
-1. ASA filament is used for 3D printing all the parts because it is ultraviolet resistant, so it can be left outdoors without degrading in strength.
+* ASA filament is used for 3D printing all the parts because it is ultraviolet resistant, so it can be left outdoors without degrading in strength.
 However, 3D printing it releases toxic fumes (specifically, printing it releases volatile organic compounds along with ultrafine particles, either of which may be carcinogenic), so use a fan-filter system when printing ASA.
 Also, ASA is prone to warping and so must be printed in a heated enclosure.
 Even with a heated enclosure, a brim is often needed on large parts to keep them from peeling away from the print bed.
 If the peeling at edges occurs at any time during the print, its a failed print so cancel it and reprint it with a 5 mm increase to the brim width.
 Do this iteratively until the print is successful.
-2. The printed circuit boards (PCBs) can be manufactured by uploading the zipped gerber files (provided in the repo) to a PCB manufacturer, such as PCBWay or JLCPCB
+* The printed circuit boards (PCBs) can be manufactured by uploading the zipped gerber files (provided in the repo) to a PCB manufacturer, such as PCBWay or JLCPCB
-3. The PCB components can be purchased from electronic component suppliers, such as DigiKey or Mouser, but know that you will need to hand-solder the through-hole components and hot plate solder the SMD components
+* The PCB components can be purchased from electronic component suppliers, such as DigiKey or Mouser, but know that you will need to hand-solder the through-hole components and hot plate solder the SMD components
-4. The build process is very frustrating and time-consuming, especially
+* The build process is very frustrating and time-consuming, especially
    - 3D printing the parts, with ASA prints likely to fail due to warping
    - populating the antispark circuits with SMD components and soldering them using a hot plate
    - cutting wires to length and soldering them

    To save time and frustration, pre-made kits for each battery configuration are available for purchase here: [PUT LINK TO ECOMMERCE STORE HERE]
+* To make the battery system build process as simple as possible, proceed in the following order:
+  1. Decide on a battery configuration
+  2. Build the antispark boards
+  3. Build the charging station
+  4. Build the battery
+  5. Build the vehicle adapter

 ### Antispark Board Build Steps
 [COMPLETE THIS]